-The other two covenant areas for Stone Hut and Bashan Ledge, are being secured under covenant transactions managed by DPIPWE.
-Despite being separated and some distance apart, both have the same landowner.
-Negotiations between WCHPL and the landowner have been completed and the process is at an advanced stage that requires the final execution of the respective covenant documents and Nature Conservation Plans with the landowner and on the property title.
+The other two covenant areas for Stone Hut and Bashan Ledge, are being secured under covenant transactions through DPIPWE.
+Despite being separated and some distance apart, both covenants have the same landowner.
+Negotiations between WCHPL and the landowner have mostly been completed and the process is at an advanced stage that requires the final execution of the respective covenant documents and Nature Conservation Plans with the landowner and registration on the property title.
+WCHPL has worked with DPIPWE to progress the finalisation of the covenant process but due to landowner delays the process is not yet complete.
 The completion of the last two covenants was extended due to handling with another covenant transaction that became more protracted.
-DPIWE has been requested to complete the process for registration of the two covenants (required by the FOMP) so that the Condition 23 requirement to secure the three covenants is completed.
+WCHPL is continuing with independent processing for registration of the two covenants (required by the FOMP) so that the Condition 23 requirement to secure the three covenants can be completed as soon as practicable.